Will you be opening a salon in 2020?

 As a hairstylist, you probably have a company you enjoy working with.

-Contact the company and ask if they offer a new salon discount and if they will help you get set up in your retail area.
+Contact the company and ask if they offer a new salon discount and help you get set up in your retail area.

 Trust me; they will want to support you since you will frequently be ordering.